danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 The performance of a risk prediction models may be evaluated through:

--   discrimination: the ability of the model to identify patients with and without the outcome and it requires the coefficients (or the log of the hazard ratios) of the developed risk prediction model to be evaluated.
+-   discrimination: the ability of the model to identify patients with and without the outcome.
+It requires the coefficients (or the log of the hazard ratios) of the developed risk prediction model to be evaluated.

 -   calibration: the agreement between observed and predicted